Walter Bonatti: Life and career

 An only child, born in Bergamo, in Lombardy, Italy, Bonatti spent his childhood in the Po Valley dreaming of adventure.
 WWII left his working-class family impoverished.
-His father was a fabric merchant, Bonatti took to gymnastics through a sport association in Monza.
+His father was a fabric merchant, Bonatti took to gymnastics through a sports association in Monza.
 The physical strength and balance he developed here would prove to be crucial skills for Bonatti as a climber.
 At age 18, Bonatti started climbing on the Grigna, a rocky mountain of the Italian Prealps, where he spent the summer of 1948 climbing intensively.

-During 1949, within a year of starting to climb, he made the first repetition of the Oppio-Colnaghi-Guidi Route, a challenging climb on the South Face of the Croz dell'Altissimo 250 m long and rated UIAA V+.
+In 1949, within a year of starting to climb, he made the first repetition of the Oppio-Colnaghi-Guidi Route, a challenging climb on the South Face of the Croz dell'Altissimo 250 m long and rated UIAA V+.
 Soon after followed the climb of the Bramani-Castiglioni Route on the North-West face of Piz Badile, a second repetition of the Ratti-Vitali route on the West Face of the Aiguille Noire de Peuterey, a rocky mountain in the Italian part of the Mont Blanc massif and the fourth ascent of the Walker Spur on the North Face of the Grandes Jorasses in only two days and with limited equipment.
 This last route had been climbed for the first time in 1938 by famous climber Riccardo Cassin and consists of 1200 m of rock-climbing with UIAA difficulty of IV and V and one step of VI+.
-The climb of the Walker Spur by the Cassin route is exposed to stone-fall and ranks together with the North Face of the Eiger as one of the major climbs achieved in the Alps between the two world wars.
+The climb of the Walker Spur by the Cassin route is exposed to stone fall and ranks together with the North Face of the Eiger as one of the major climbs achieved in the Alps between the two world wars.

 Bonatti had limited financial means and his first climbs were done with very basic equipment, including pitons that he had manufactured personally.
-During the first years Bonatti worked in a steel mill and climbed on Sunday directly after the Saturday night shift.
+During the first years, Bonatti worked in a steel mill and climbed on Sunday directly after the Saturday night shift.
 In less than two years since he started climbing, Bonatti had already joined the restricted circle of the best Italian climbers.